Installation#

 conda env create -f environment.yml

-Users that want to use their own PETSc or MPI version should make sure that cmake can find them with pkg-config.
+Users that want to use their own PETSc or MPI version should make sure that cmake can find them.

 pip install .

-Make sure to always run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine:
+Make sure to run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine.
+If you want to check whether your installation was successful, you can run the following command:

 mkdir build